codefresh-io/docs.codefresh.io/_docs/example-catalog/examples.md

 ### Preview environment examples

-Codefresh can automatically launch environments (powered by Docker swarm) to [preview a Pull Reqest or feature]({{site.baseurl}}/docs/getting-started/on-demand-environments/).
+Codefresh can automatically launch environments (powered by Docker swarm) to [preview a Pull Request or feature]({{site.baseurl}}/docs/quick-start/ci-quickstart/on-demand-environments/).
 The definition of the environment can come from an [existing composition]({{site.baseurl}}/docs/testing/create-composition/), a docker-compose file or an inline YAML.
 Preview environments can be launched manually or [automatically from pipelines]({{site.baseurl}}/docs/pipelines/steps/launch-composition/).

 - [MongoDB preload data]({{site.baseurl}}/docs/example-catalog/cd-examples/import-data-to-mongodb/)
 - [NodeJS + Angular2 + MongoDB]({{site.baseurl}}/docs/example-catalog/cd-examples/nodejs-angular2-mongodb/)